muchdogesec/stixify/README.md

 If you're new to ArangoDB, [you can install the community edition quickly by following the instructions here](https://arangodb.com/community-server/).

-If you are running ArangoDB locally, be sure to set `ARANGODB_HOST='host.docker.internal'` in the `.env` file otherwise you will run into networking errors.
+If you are running ArangoDB locally, be sure to set `ARANGODB_HOST_URL="http://localhost:8529/"` in the `.env` file otherwise you will run into networking errors.

+The script will automatically create a database called `stixify_database` when the container is spun up (if it does not exist).

+The converted STIX objects will be stored in collections names `stixify_vertex_collection` and `stixify_edge_collection` depending on the object type.

 #### Running in production